jaydeep42/OpenDuo-Android/README.md

 - Call each other
 - Accept or hang up a call
 - Mute/unmute a user
-- Switch camera
+- Switch the camera

 ## Developer Environment Requirements

 - Android Studio 2.0 or later
 - Real Android devices, for example Nexus 5X

-NOTE: Agora recommends using a real device instead of a simulator, because some simulators are inadequate and hence may cause issues.
+NOTE: Agora recommends using a real device instead of an emulator.

 ## Running the App
 1. Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.

-   NOTE: For more information, see [Obtaining an App ID](https://docs.agora.io/en/2.2/addons/Signaling/Agora%20Basics/key_signaling?platform=All%20Platforms)
+   NOTE: For more information, see [Obtaining an App ID](https://docs.agora.io/en/2.2/addons/Signaling/Agora%20Basics/key_signaling?platform=All%20Platforms).

 2. Fill in your App ID in the **app/src/main/res/values/strings.xml**.

         <string name="agora_app_id"><#YOUR APP ID#></string>

-3. Download the Agora video SDK and the Agora signaling SDK from [Agora.io SDK](https://www.agora.io/en/download/).
+3. Download the Agora Video SDK and the Agora Signaling SDK from [Agora.io SDK](https://www.agora.io/en/download/).

    NOTE: This project is built upon the **Agora Video SDK 2.1.0** and the **Agora Signaling SDK 1.2.1**.